daviddwlee84/personal-website/README.md

 ## Getting Started

-> To setup this project follow academic kickstart's [official instruction](AcademicKickstart.md) or use [one click installation](https://sourcethemes.com/academic/docs/install/#install-with-web-browser)
+> To setup project like this, follow academic kickstart's [official instruction](AcademicKickstart.md) or use [one click installation](https://sourcethemes.com/academic/docs/install/#install-with-web-browser)

 View offline